CCvitaminHsieh/Bloch/README.md

 # Bloch

-Simulation practice for atom-field interaction between a superconducting artificial atom of a two-level system
+Simulation practice about atom-field interaction between a two-level system and a microwave pulse.